Vigilantes captivate the literature world

 David Baldacci: The Camel Club

-David Baldacci's series delves into the clandestine world of an exclusive society known as the Camel Club.
+David Baldacci's book series explores the secretive world of a group called the Camel Club.
 Its members are unique individuals such as Oliver Stone, also known as John Carr, a former government assassin; Reuben Rhodes, a former Defense Intelligence Agency operative turned Vietnam War protester; Caleb Shaw, an employee in the Rare Book Wing of the Library of Congress; and Milton Farb, a child prodigy grappling with severe obsessive-compulsive disorder and paranoia.

 Alex said, “Okay, I need to know something.
 Why the Camel Club?”